 Local Physician Promotes Cooperative Spine Care

 The primary mission of the AASP is to improve the quality of spinecare by facilitating open dialogue, continuing education, clinical interaction between neurosurgeons and chiropractic physicians and by promoting a patient's right to be informed of therapeutic options.
-As a member of the organization, Dr. Morningstar is dedicated to placing the needs of the patient first while promoting comprehensive and conservative spinecare.
+As a member of the organization, Dr. Bennett is dedicated to placing the needs of the patient first while promoting comprehensive and conservative spinecare.

-"Back pain is one of the most common disorders encountered in healthcare practice," commented Dr. Morningstar "It ranks as one of the most frequent reasons for employee absenteeism and afflicts approximately eight of every ten Americans during their lifetime.
+"Back pain is one of the most common disorders encountered in healthcare practice," commented Dr. Bennett "It ranks as one of the most frequent reasons for employee absenteeism and afflicts approximately eight of every ten Americans during their lifetime.
 The AASP is preparing its members to meet these growing concerns at all levels."